chrislomeli/recipes/avro_file_utility/readme.md

 ## avro file utility
-A simple utility to demonstrate reading and storing a non-serialized avro file to local disk.
+A simple utility to demonstrate reading and writing of a non-serialized avro file to local disk

 ##motivation